davidleonm/devops-tools/README.md

 Jenkins-test is my first project intended to learn about some DevOps tools such as Jenkins, Sonarqube and Docker.

 ## Composition
 * **Docker** - Folder where configuration and necessary files to run the system are stored.
-Note that you have to use your own jenkins key to connect to the slave.
+Note that you have to use your own jenkins key to connect to the slave as it is password protected.
-* **PythonHelloWorld** - Folder with a basic Python Flask API solutions and its unit tests.
+* **PythonHelloWorld** - Folder with a basic Python Flask API solution and its unit tests.
 * ***ROOT***
   * **Jenkins files** - Files with Jenkins pipelines, separating branches from master branch.
   * **README.md** - This file!